Dummy gets into Kettering

 Donors supporting the Crash Lab include: Takata, AAA of Michigan, Robert A. Denton Incorporated, General Motors Corp., Harley-Davidson Motor Company, Biomet, Autoliv, Lear, TRW, and Via Systems.

 There is also support from the safety industry in the form of an executive advisory board, which helps guide the automotive Crash Safety Program at Kettering.
-Representatives from the contributing companies named above, as well as McClaren Regional Medical Center, Johnson Controls, Ford, Wayne State University, Delphi, TNO Madymo Automotive, Kayser-Threde, Holcomb Engineering, the Office of Highway and Safety Planning - State of Michigan and Savage Engineering participate in bi-annual meetings.
+Representatives from the contributing companies named above, as well as McLaren Regional Medical Center, Johnson Controls, Ford, Wayne State University, Delphi, TNO Madymo Automotive, Kayser-Threde, Holcomb Engineering, the Office of Highway and Safety Planning - State of Michigan and Savage Engineering participate in bi-annual meetings.

 Written by Dawn Hibbard